Drug dealers from the future look a lot friendlier

 So how would you stop people abusing the technology, like drug dealers looking to manufacture drugs to sell on the street?
 Or even just curious chemists making recreational drugs for their friends to try?

 Well, that would be limited I guess and how to do that is a debate that needs to be had.
-But it could work like with Apple securing the iPhone from unauthorized apps.
+But it could work like with Apple securing the iPhone from unauthorised apps.

 People can jailbreak an iPhone though, you'll always have people who can hack the technology.